learn-academy-2021-charlie/database-challenges/databases-conrad-trey.md

 Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)

 What is the average life expectancy for all continents?
+SELECT continent, AVG(lifeexpectancy), COUNT(continent)
+FROM country
+GROUP BY continent

+ORDER BY AVG(lifeexpectancy);
 What are the most common forms of government?
-(HINT: use count(*))
+(HINT: use count(*)) SELECT COUNT(*) , governmentform
+FROM country
+GROUP BY governmentform
+ORDER BY count DESC
+LIMIT 1

 How many countries are in North America?
+SELECT COUNT(*), continent
+FROM country
+WHERE continent = 'North America'
+GROUP BY continent;

 What is the total population of all continents?
+SELECT SUM(population), continent
+FROM country
+GROUP BY continent;

+SELECT SUM(population)
+FROM country;(or this if you want world pop)

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?

+SELECT name
+FROM country
+WHERE POSITION('z' IN name) != 0;

 Of the smallest 10 countries by area, which has the biggest gnp?
+(HINT: Macao) WITH smallest_countries AS (SELECT name, surfacearea, gnp FROM country
+ORDER BY surfacearea
+LIMIT 10)
+SELECT name, gnp
+FROM smallest_countries
+ORDER BY gnp DESC
+LIMIT 1;

-(HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
+Of the smallest 10 countries by population, which has the biggest per capita gnp?

+WITH smallest_countries AS (SELECT name, population, gnp FROM country
+WHERE population != 0
+AND gnp != 0
+ORDER BY population
+LIMIT 10)
+SELECT name, gnp, gnp / population AS gnp_per_capita FROM smallest_countries
+ORDER BY gnp_per_capita DESC
+LIMIT 1;

 Of the biggest 10 countries by area, which has the biggest gnp?

+WITH biggest_countries AS (SELECT name, population, gnp, surfacearea FROM country
+WHERE surfacearea != 0
+ORDER BY surfacearea DESC
+LIMIT 10)
+SELECT name, gnp, surfacearea
+FROM biggest_countries
+ORDER BY gnp DESC
+LIMIT 1;

 Of the biggest 10 countries by population, which has the biggest per capita gnp?

+WITH most_populated_countries AS (SELECT name, population, gnp FROM country
+WHERE population != 0
+AND gnp != 0
+ORDER BY population DESC
+LIMIT 10)
+SELECT name, gnp, gnp / population AS gnp_per_capita FROM most_populated_countries
+ORDER BY gnp_per_capita DESC
+LIMIT 1;

 What is the sum of surface area of the 10 biggest countries in the world?
 The 10 smallest?

 What year is this country database from?
 Cross reference various pieces of information to determine the age of this database.